Common Breastfeeding Challenges

 • Megadoses of Vitamin C 3000-5000 mg a day may be considered.
 This will help the body preemptive fight any infection.

-• Lecithin Supplements of 1200 mg 3-4 times a day may reduce clogs.
+• Lecithin Supplements of 1200 mg 3-4 times a day may reduce clogs but may cause gut inflammation.
+Choline is preferred but takes longer to work.

-• Happy Ducts Herbal Tincture if Lecithin alone is not effective.
+• Happy Ducts Herbal Tincture can be considered.

 Recommended Products to Support Parents with Clogged Ducts or Mastitis